Inspire Challenge FAQ's

 How will judging work?

 - Judges have been selected from prestigious organizations familiar with the work of CGIAR.
-They will be evaluating applications based on the following scorecard.

 - Finalists will introduce their submission briefly in a plenary session on the first day of the Big Data in Agriculture Convention.
 They will have about two days to interact with each other, subject matter experts, potential partners and more at the Convention.